Hostages to Peace, or To Each His Own Normandy Format

 I should note that the previous meeting of the Normandy Four took place back in the fall of 2016.
 That time, the participants included François Holland as president of France and Petro Poroshenko as president of Ukraine (we also know that Poroshenko publicly voiced several points of advice for the current Ukrainian president, Volodymyr Zelensky, on the eve of the meeting in Paris).
 Let us recall that in the summer of 2014, on behalf of the Western collective Germany and France essentially took upon themselves the responsibility to resolve the conflict in the Donbas.
 Their failure to settle the largest war in Europe in the past two decades has undoubtedly diminished the authority of both France and Germany—not least within the G-7, the EU, and NАТО.

 Ukraine.
 In the second half of 2019, Ukrainian political leaders virtually ceased criticizing Russia altogether.
 President Zelensky called Russia the “aggressor” only once, from the podium of the UN General Assembly.
 On the other hand, Ukraine made significant concessions to the Kremlin in order to achieve the Normandy Format meeting.
 Ukraine’s Armed Forces withdrew from the front lines of the conflict in Stanytsia Luhanska, Zolote, and Petrivske, which Russia had demanded since 2016.
 Ukraine acquiesced to the “Steinmeier Formula” as a basis for resolving the conflict in the Donbas.
-Ukraine agreed to an exchange of prisoners of war in September 2019 on Russia’s terms (including the 24 Ukrainian sailors captured in November 2018) and to the return of damaged ships of the Ukrainian Navy.
+Ukraine agreed to an exchange of prisoners of war in September 2019 on Russia’s terms (including the 24 Ukrainian sailors captured illegally by Russia in Ukrainian territorial waters in November 2018) and to the return of damaged ships of the Ukrainian Navy.

 Zelensky asserted that his priorities in Minsk were to free the prisoners “all for all” and to achieve an authentic ceasefire.
 He stressed that elections in the so-called “ORDLO” would be possible only after Ukraine regained control over the border in the Donbas.
 The president was cautious in speaking about the possibility of a limited amnesty for participants in illegal armed units.
 The Ukrainian president emphasized his willingness to meet his Russian counterpart one on one.

-It is also worth noting the statements made by the president’s aide in international affairs, Andrii Yermak, during “Ukraine: Great Expectations” conference prior to the Normandy Format meeting.
+It is also worth noting the statements made by the president’s aide in international affairs, Andrii Yermak, during Chatham House’s “Ukraine: Great Expectations” conference prior to the Normandy Format meeting.
 He declared that Ukraine was willing to amend its constitution after the meeting of the Normandy Four, in the context of decentralization, and that the country was interested in holding local elections throughout its territory at the end of October 2020 (this scenario would signal Ukraine’s bowing to the loss of Crimea).
 Such a position on the part of Zelensky and his team appears to play directly into the hands of the Kremlin.

 Russia.
 Moscow succeeded in imposing its version of events on Ukraine—taking advantage, among other things, of the negativity of Zelensky’s team towards Poroshenko.
 The Russian leaders professionally played on President Zelensky’s psychology and have aimed to convince him that they can make a deal.
 The Kremlin’s tactic is simple: it creates problems and then demonstrates its willingness to help in solving them.